CalOptima

-CalOptima is a publicly funded health insurance plan for low-income citizens for Orange County, CA. With an annual budget is US$4 billion serving 940,000 members as of July 2022, it is also the single largest county organized health insurer in the state.
+CalOptima is a publicly funded health insurance plan for low-income citizens for Orange County, CA. With an annual budget of US$4 billion serving 940,000 members as of July 2022, it is also the single largest county organized health insurer in the state.
 Its current CEO is Michael Hunn.

 Services

 CalOptima administers health insurance programs for the county's low-income children, adults, seniors and people with disabilities.
 The agency is administrating a street medicine program to bring care to homeless people, implementing Medi-Cal, California's Medicaid program.
-CalOptima serves nearly 940,00 members with a network of more than 7,200 primary care doctors and specialists at 30 hospitals.
+CalOptima serves nearly 940,000 members with a network of more than 7,200 primary care doctors and specialists at 30 hospitals.

 History

 1993 - 2020: Creation

 In 1993, the Orange County Board of Supervisors created CalOptima as an entity to manage care for the county residents covered by MediCal.
 It later spun-off as a standalone organization.
 Paul Yost, the director of cardiothoracic anesthesia at St. Joseph Hospital, served on CalOptima's Board from 2001 to 2009.
-In 1997, the CalOptima Board of Directors elected Paul Yost as chair.
+In 2017, the CalOptima Board of Directors elected Paul Yost as chair.